MAYZGitHub/mayz-toc/Smart Contracts/ARCHITECTURE.md

 ## 2. Script validator.
-This is the actual OTC contract, it will work with 2 well known Plutus purposes, "mint" and "spend".
-Since we are using Plutus V3, we can handle both within the same validator.
+This is the actual OTC contract, written in Aiken, it will work with 2 well known Plutus purposes, "mint" and "spend".
+Since we are using Aiken v1.1.5, which supports Plutus V3, we can handle both within the same validator.
-We will need to make use of the following info:
+Here's the details:

+### Dependencies
+* aiken v1.1.5
+* aiken-lang/stdlib v2.1.0

 ### ID NFT - Datum